tuckerweibell/recipe/packages/recipe/src/components/EzField/EzField.md

 Allows the user to choose between a larger set of options than would be appropriate for radio buttons.
 Use `type="select"` to enable the user to pick from a dropdown list of available options.

 - Use `type="select"` to enable the user to pick from a list of available options.
 - Use `options` to provide a array of objects with `label` and `value` properties for each option to present for selection.
+Optionally add `description` if a label needs further detail.
 - Use `onSelectionChange` to identify the selected item.
 The `onSelectionChange` callback is provided the `value` of the selected option.

 Using `onChange` for `EzField[type=select]` is currently supported, but is deprecated in favor of `onSelectionChange`.